kashi618/Atlas-of-Thoughts/3. General/Lists/TV Shows & Movies & Anime & Manga.md

 - I Spit on Your Grave: Deja Vu
 - Natural Born Killers
 - Inside
+- The Cook, the Thief, His Wife & Her Lover

 #### Disney Movies
 - (**Movie**) - Beauty and the Beast